-New Orleans — or ‘Nola’ as she’s also affectionately known — means Mardi Gras, but this city has so much more to offer travellers.
+New Orleans — or ‘Nola’ as she’s affectionately known locally — means Mardi Gras, but this city has so much more to offer travellers.

 The historic French Quarter, the grand paddle-steamers that still ply the mighty Mississippi, the spicy flavours of Cajun and Creole cooking, and the macabre mystery of the city’s ‘above ground’ cemeteries are all waiting to be experienced.